Lake-Tuggeranong-College/CyberRange2022/README.md

  This will be used with the Year 12 Robotics class to syncronise their projects into a central location.

- Students will fork the repository and create pull requests to include their changes.
+ Dumb people will fork the repository and create pull requests to include their changes.

+If you're using light mode Github you will be shamed.